Below you can find a complete list of Moroccan animals. We currently track 233 animals in Morocco and are adding more every day!

 - Common gundi, a small rodent that lives in rocks

 - Barbary ground squirrel, a small rodent that lives in burrows

-- Sand cat, also called sand dune cat, a species that resembles the domestic cat but with a desert habitat
+- Sand cat, also called sand dune cat, is a species that resembles the domestic cat but with a desert habitat

 - Barbary sheep, a subspecies of the wild sheep